-Keep in mind that the actual resistance you feel is half of the selected resistance due to the special pulley system.
+Keep in mind that the resistance you feel is half of the selected resistance due to the special pulley system.

-That means if you want to go with 100 lb of the resistance, you should choose a functional trainer with at least 200 lb of resistance.
+That means if you want to go with 100 lb of resistance, you should choose a functional trainer with at least 200 lb of resistance.